krakend/krakend-documentation/endpoints/lua.md

 A generic helper in pre and post scripts that allows you to set **custom http status codes**.
 For instance, when you want to send an immediate response to the client from within a Lua script without further querying the backend, or after evaluating the response of the backend.

+It stops the script and the pipe execution.

 Example to throw a generic error (`500` status code ) with a message:

     custom_error("Something weird happened")